narekp/rd-undo-redo-test/testCases.md

 1. In any Python file, write a call to a function that isn’t imported yet (e.g., `ping()`).
 2. Place caret on the unresolved call and press (option+enter / alt+enter) > "intention actions" choose an appropriate **Import …** intention.
-- appropriate import is done in code and the error is gone
+- Make sure the appropriate import is done in code and the error is gone
 3. Undo

    **Expected:** the added import is removed, code returns to the unresolved state exactly.

-4. Do Redo.
+4. Redo.

    **Expected:** the same import is added back exactly (same location in code).